AmirMotefaker/Algorithmic-Trading/README.md

 - The performance of momentum comes with occasional large crashes.
 For example, in 2009, momentum experienced a crash of -73.42% in three months.[16]
 This downside risk of momentum can be reduced with a so called 'residual momentum' strategy in which only the stock specific part of momentum is used.[17]

 - A momentum strategy can also be applied across industries and across markets

+# Get Stock Price Data using Python

+- Yahoo Finance is one of the most popular websites to collect stock price data.
+You need to visit the website, enter the company’s name or stock symbol, and you can easily download the dataset.
+But if you want to get the latest dataset every time you are running your code, you need to use the yfinance API. yfinance is an API provided by Yahoo Finance to collect the latest stock price data.

+- To use this API, you need to install it by using the pip command in your terminal or command prompt as mentioned below:

+  - pip install yfinance

+- I hope you have easily installed this API.
+Now below is how you can get the latest stock price data using Python:

+import pandas as pd
+import yfinance as yf
+import datetime
+from datetime import date, timedelta today = date.today()

+d1 = today.strftime("%Y-%m-%d")
+end_date = d1
+d2 = date.today() - timedelta(days=360)
+d2 = d2.strftime("%Y-%m-%d")
+start_date = d2

+data = yf.download('AAPL',
+                      start=start_date,
+                      end=end_date,
+                      progress=False)
+print(data.head())